 How Much Does it Cost to Charter a Boat or Yacht?

-The cost to charter a boat depends on a number of factors.
+The boat charter costs depend on a number of factors.
 These include the type of boat, the location, the season, and whether or not your boat comes with a skipper and other crew.
-The number of passengers and how soon you book can also come into play.
+The number of passengers and how far in advance you book can also affect boat charter costs.

 Boat

-A larger boat with more facilities will cost more than a small vessel with limited amenities.
-A big, smart new yacht is therefore likely to be a lot more expensive than an older, more basic boat.
-Opting for the latter can thus save you money, but make sure you book a well-maintained vessel via a reputable company like Borrow a Boat.
+A larger boat with more facilities will increase boat charter costs compared to a small vessel with limited amenities.
+A big, smart new yacht is likely to be much more expensive than an older, more basic boat.

 Location